chadwhitacre/openpath/_posts/2025-02-01-point-four-of-elons-fork-is-the-scary-one.md

 ---
-title: Point Four of Elon's Fork is the Scary One
+title: "Point Four of Elon's Fork is the Scary One"
-excerpt: The concept of a "fork" comes from Open Source software, and it means a schism.
+excerpt: "The concept of a 'fork' comes from Open Source software, and it means a schism."
 ---

 Have you read Elon's "[Fork in the Road](https://www.opm.gov/fork)" email?
 This